davepatel2/StuffEx---full-stack/packages/express-backend/ENDPOINTS.md

 ### PATCH `/users/:sellerId/items/:itemId`

 Updates the buyer details for a specific item and adds it to the buyer's list of purchased items.
 This endpoint requires the `sellerId`and `itemId` path variables, where `sellerId` is the ID of the user selling the item and `itemId` is the ID of the item being purchased.
 The request body must include `buyerId`, which is the ID of the user buying the item.

+## Authentication

+### POST `/login`

+Request body should contain a `username` and `password` field.
+If the fields match, the server returns a JSON object with a `token` field containing a JWT used for authentication and a `userId` field containing the user id of the authenticated user.

+Non-GET endpoints require an `authorization` header.
+The header should be formatted as `Token <token>`, for example `Token 2783tgyu242ygf.287tyruh2f.328r7guh2i`.